Spring 2019 positions will be posted in December based on UTeach Internship funding

-Students in the UTeach Teacher Cetification Program will be compensated $14/hour in the Fall and, if sucessful, will have the option to continue in the Spring and Summer.
+Students in the UTeach Teacher Cetification Program that recieve a UTeach Internship with Uteach Outreach will be compensated $14/hour and, if sucessful, may have the option to continue in Summer and future semesters.
 To be eligible for a UTeach Internship with UTeach Outreach, you must have a minimum 2.8 GPA, be enrolled as a student at UT in UTeach Natural Sciences with the intention of getting teacher certification, and be dependable.
 If you would like to apply, please fill out the application HERE.

 Afterschool Progam Club Leader (5–20 hours) — Improve your presentation, teaching, teamwork, classroom management, and student relationship skills.

 Lab Manager (5-20 hours) - help manage our lesson materials lab in Painter Hall.